||Modern Methods for Chemometric Analysis

 |Dr Michael Madden is both an expert in chemometrics and an experienced educator.

-Prior to Analyze IQ being set up, Dr Madden held a tenured academic position in the National University of Ireland, Galway, and has over 15 years’ experience in university teaching and research.
-He has published over 60 peer-reviewed research papers and has received seven best paper/distinguished paper awards.
+Dr Madden also holds a tenured academic position in the National University of Ireland, Galway, and has over 15 years’ experience in university teaching and research.
+He has published over 70 peer-reviewed research papers and has received 8 best paper/distinguished paper awards.
 He has also worked in research in the University of Helsinki in Finland, the University of California at Irvine, and the University of California at Berkeley.